FabricioSalomon/carbon-footprint-calculator/README.md

 This will generate a folder called `coverage` inside `api`.
 It's possible to access the coverage interface.
 Just open the following file on your browser:

 ```bash
 /api/coverage/lcov-report/index.html
 ```

+## 4. FatSecret Api Integration

+To use the Food Section of the app, you need to add the tester's IP address to the whitelist configuration of the **FatSecret API**.
+This is a security measure required by FatSecret to ensure that only authorized users can access their data.
+If your IP address is not on the whitelist, you will encounter an error when trying to access the Food Section.

+Please make sure to contact the administrator or API manager to add the necessary IP address to the whitelist before using this feature.

 ---